navipartner/docs/content/en/docs/ecommerce/vouchers/how-to/create_vouchers/index.md

 - Make sure the **Gift Voucher Enabled** option in **Magento Setup** is disabled for Magento 2 projects.
 - Make sure *the external_voucher_services* exists in the **Web Services** administrative section.
 If not, it should be created.
 - (Optional) Test the webservice:
-  1. Login to your Business Central account
+  1. Log into your Business Central account
   2. Click the ![Lightbulb](Lightbulb_icon.PNG) button, enter **Web Services**, and choose the related link.
   3. Search for ”external_voucher_services”
   4. Click the link in the **SOAP URL** tab.